Grain yield loss with delayed harvest is often speculated to be caused by respiration within kernels after maturing.

-• Yields declined at 2 of 3 trial sites with delayed harvest, but kernel weight did not decline.
+Yields declined at two of three trial sites with delayed harvest, but kernel weight did not decline.

 There’s a lot to consider when deciding corn harvest date.
 Delaying harvest and taking advantage of field drying can reduce grain drying costs.
 However, while grain is field drying, plant health and stalk quality simultaneously begin to deteriorate, increasing potential for harvest losses.